collective/collective.developermanual/source/views/browserviews.rst

         # The view is available on every content item type
         grok.context(Interface)
+        ...

-The view in question is not registered against any :doc:`layer
-</views/layers>`, so it is always available.
-The view becomes available upon
+The view in question is not registered against any :doc:`layer </views/layers>`, so it is always available.
-Zope start-up, and is available even if you don't run an add-on installer.
-This is the suggested approach for logic views which are not theme related.
+The view becomes available upon Zope start-up, and is available even if you don't run an add-on installer.
+This is the suggested approach for logic views which are not theme-related.

-The ``grok.context(Interface)`` statement means that view is available for every content item: You can use it in URLs like ``http://yoursite/news/newsitem/@@yourviewname`` or ``http://yoursite/news/@@yourviewname``.
+The ``grok.context(Interface)`` statement makes the view available for every content item: you can use it in URLs like ``http://yoursite/news/newsitem/@@yourviewname`` or ``http://yoursite/news/@@yourviewname``.
 In the first case, the incoming ``self.context`` parameter received by the view would be the ``newsitem``